Evaluation and Learning Unit of the Stopping Abuse and Female Exploitation programme

 Violence against women and girls (VAWG) is one of the most common human rights violations in Zimbabwe.

-We are leading the SAFE Evaluation and Learning Unit (ELU), a key component of the programme that works alongside SAFE Communities, the implementation consortium, to strengthen the evidence on what works to prevent and respond to violence against women and girls.
+Tetra Tech International Development is leading the SAFE Evaluation and Learning Unit (ELU), a key component of the programme that works alongside SAFE Communities, the implementation consortium, to strengthen the evidence on what works to prevent and respond to GBV.

-The aim of ELU is to:
+The aim of the ELU is to:

 • Test the effectiveness and impact of the SAFE programme;